-If you have reached this page you likely already have an understanding of what a drip campaign is.
-If not, a drip campaign at its most basic level is a series of emails, a method used in marketing to acquire new customers.
+If you have reached this page, you likely already understand what a drip campaign is.
+If not, a drip campaign at its most basic level is a series of emails, a marketing method to acquire new customers.
 A drip campaign is a periodic email send where pre-composed, highly relevant content is automatically sent at predetermined times.
 Drip campaigns are an excellent way to achieve consistent growth and automate time-consuming, demanding, or delicate manual tasks which otherwise could incur mistakes by engaging these contacts and encouraging greater interactions that hopefully lead to conversions.
 By nature, drip emails tend to enjoy higher conversion rates for less work, the risk vs. reward scenario in economics at its finest.
 Who wouldn’t want to work less and earn more?
 A single email is never going to cut it.
-Most drip campaigns consist of between four and 11 emails spaced between four, seven, and 14 days apart but some send them out every other day or once a week.
+Most drip campaigns consist of between four and 11 emails spaced between four, seven, and 14 days apart, but some send them out every other day or once a week.

 “The Goal of the First Cold Email in a Drip Campaign is to Get the Second One Read.
 The Goal of the First Sentence in a Paragraph is to Get the Second Sentence Read”.

-Typically when it comes to content or any form of written creativity we speak of it in terms of an art form.
+Typically when it comes to content or any form of written creativity, we speak of it in terms of an art form.
 Here we are talking more science than artistry which only makes cold email outreach that much more interesting when measured for its efficacy.
-Whether an art or science is irrelevant, lucky for us there are some smart marketers who have studied these emails, content, size, sequences, etc. and have developed a set of email formulas that have been proven to work.
-These emails represent the best of breed in persuasion concepts to draw individuals into the email content.
-They have identified what the recipient is seeing and feeling upon receipt of the mail and to how exactly the content is moving them.
+Whether art or science is irrelevant, lucky for us, some smart marketers have studied these emails, content, size, sequences, etc., and have developed a set of email formulas that have been proven to work.
+These emails represent the best of the breed in persuasion concepts to draw individuals into the email content.
+They have identified what the recipient is seeing and feeling upon receipt of the mail and how the content is moving them.
 The following represent the most used types of cold emails:

 Before = Current situation